lydell/elm-watch/README.md

 +"postprocess": ["elm-watch-node", "postprocess.js"]
 ```

 It’s basically the same but faster.
-The difference is that `elm-watch-node` runs in a [worker thread] instead of as a separate process.
+The difference is that `elm-watch-node` runs in a [worker thread] instead of as a separate process (it’s not a real command you can run on your own).
 Workers are faster to spawn (around 50 ms) – and it’s a one time cost.
 Once started, they can be reused infinitely, resulting in almost no overhead at all.

 Here are the differences compared to `node`.